cstephens0991/PAM_Analysis_Pipeline/markdown/pam_analysis_instructions.md

 To combine the FvFm data in a .csv file together with the plant area generated using the ImageJ macro, run the **"combine_data.py"** script.
 In Git Bash, enter the following command:
 ```
-python combine_data.py
+python combine_data_v3.py --fvfm-file <output_dir>/FvFm_output.csv --pa-dir plant_area_data/ --outpath ./
 ```

-- Note: The same error is outputted as for the "get_fvfm_v2.py" script.
+- Note: The same warning is outputted as for the "get_fvfm_v3.py" script.
 Again, this does not affect the results, and will be removed in future versions.

 In the "output" folder, a file named "Combined_output.csv" should now be present.
 This csv file should has five columns: